jbinkleyj/accounts/README.markdown

 A CakePHP plugin for user login.
 Uses cake's native auth and is very easy to setup.

+### Testing

+Please help me test and improve the Accounts plugin!

+### Why name the model 'Account'?

+By default the plugin is designed to separate all the login functionality from any other user related data and logic.

 ## Installation

 ### Download